- Side Effects

 - Difficulty speaking

-Other side effects associated with use of this medication may include:
+Other side effects associated with the use of this medication may include:

 - Runny nose